Tuition and Fees

 Applying for Financial Aid

 Financial aid is available to most students planning to attend Peru State.
-Financial aid consists of scholarships, grants, work- study, and loans.
+Financial aid consists of scholarships, grants, and loans (Graduate level - loans or possible outside scholarships).
 At Peru State, aid is awarded to students based on qualifications and/or financial need.
-To be awarded Title IV Federal Financial Aid, a student must apply for admission in a degree seeking program, and complete a Free Application for Federal Student Aid (FAFSA) form.
-The FAFSA form determines a student's eligibility for the various aid programs.
-For more information on the financial aid application process, please visit the College's website at https://www.peru.edu/financialaid Students can monitor their financial aid status and awards through their myPSC account.
+To be awarded Title IV Federal Financial Aid, a student must apply for admission in a degree-seeking program, and complete a Free Application for Federal Student Aid (FAFSA) form.
+The FAFSA form determines a student’s eligibility for the various aid programs.
+For more information on the financial aid application process, please visit the College’s website, https://www.peru.edu/financialaid.
+Students can monitor their financial aid status and awards through their myPSC account.

 Federal and State Financial Aid